Science for a healthy, just, and more sustainable world

 Climate change is caused by humans, it’s happening now and it’s harming our health—especially for our kids, elderly, and vulnerable communities.

-To prevent the crises caused by pollution and extreme weather and to tackle the challenges from growing populations and increasingly crowded cities, we need forward-looking science that both anticipates problems and offers solutions.
-The Center for Climate, Health, and the Global Environment at the Harvard T.H.
-Chan School of Public Health (Harvard Chan C-CHANGE) translates innovative research from faculty and students across the Harvard T.H.
-Chan School of Public Health to inform actions that improve public health today and create a more just, sustainable, and healthy future for all.
+To prevent future pandemics and the crises caused by pollution, we need forward-looking science that both anticipates problems and offers solutions.
+For over 25 years, The Center for Climate, Health, and the Global Environment at the Harvard T.H.
+Chan School of Public Health (Harvard Chan C-CHANGE) has translated innovative research from faculty and students across Harvard T.H.
+Chan School of Public Health to help decision-makers understand the health consequences of our addiction to fossil fuels and shape the policies that help us lead more just, sustainable, and healthier lives.

-Too many people believe that climate change will not affect their lives directly, when in fact it is impacting everyone’s health right now.
-It targets our children, elderly, and vulnerable communities first.
+Climate change is impacting everyone’s health right now.
+It targets our children, elderly, and vulnerable communities worst and first.
 They are more susceptible to the impacts of pollution and our communities of color, low-income neighborhoods, and the homeless are at even greater risk.

 By making climate change personal, highlighting solutions, and emphasizing the important role we all play in driving change, Harvard Chan C-CHANGE puts health outcomes at the center of climate actions.